 In some circumstances, it may not be possible to avoid eviction - for example because your home is not realistically affordable for you.
 If you are in this situation, you may be still be able to show that the arrears were a result of something beyond your control, such as illness, redundancy or failures by the benefits authorities.
 If you can show that this is the case and that you did everything you could to save your home, the council should not consider you to be intentionally homeless.

-What happens if the council says I'm intentionally homeless?
+What happens if the council decides that you're intentionally homeless?

 If the council considers you are intentionally homeless it has to inform you in writing.
 The letter must explain the reasons why the council has come to that decision.
 It must also inform you that if you want to ask the council to review its decision, you have to ask it to do so within 21 days.
 If you think the council's decision was wrong, get advice.